 Ongoing re-examination and reinterpretation of new and existing information, both archaeological and wider-spectrum, as is already demonstrated on this website.

-Since this is voluntary, unsupported work, this research will proceed at the speed that it goes, engaging the input of volunteers.
-Since the approach of this project does not conform to the normal parameters of archaeological and academic research, normal research funding and facilities are not available and the only source of support for the project is likely to be private.
+Since this is unsupported work, this research will proceed at the speed that it goes.
+The approach of this project does not conform to the normal parameters of archaeological and academic research, so normal research funding and facilities are unavailable.
 Enquiries welcome.

 If you are interested in contributing relevant information or input, or if you have thoughts or valuable connections, you're welcome to get in touch.